theelioway/bones/doc/index.md

 # Ribs

-Its ribs are 12 _endpoints_.
+Its core ribs are 10 _endpoints_.
 They enclose the beating heart of **elioWay** projects.
 You will engage them a lot!

 ## The TURDs